 Advances in technology have greatly contributed to the progress of physiology research.
 Imaging techniques, such as magnetic resonance imaging (MRI) and positron emission tomography (PET), allow non-invasive visualization of anatomical structures and physiological processes in living organisms.
 Electrophysiological methods, including electroencephalography (EEG) and electromyography (EMG), provide insights into electrical activity in the nervous system and muscles.

-Molecular and genetic techniques have revolutionized the study of physiology, allowing scientists to manipulate genes, study patterns, and investigate the molecular basis of physiological functions.
-Genome sequencing and , such as -Cas9, have opened new avenues for understanding the genetic underpinnings of physiological processes.
+Molecular and genetic techniques have revolutionized the study of physiology, allowing scientists to manipulate genes, study gene expression patterns, and investigate the molecular basis of physiological functions.
+Genome sequencing and gene editing technologies, such as CRISPR-Cas9, have opened new avenues for understanding the genetic underpinnings of physiological processes.

 Physiology has practical applications in medicine, guiding clinical practice, diagnosis, and treatment.
 Clinical physiology involves applying physiological principles to patient care, conducting diagnostic tests, and interpreting physiological data to assess health and identify abnormalities.
 For example, cardiac physiology informs the diagnosis and management of cardiovascular diseases, while pulmonary physiology is crucial for assessing respiratory disorders.